anttiluode/IHTAI/README.md

 🌀 Inverse Holographic Theory of the Universe (IHT-AI) (Chatgpt wrote this)

 After thinking about this further..
-I am re inventing hilbert space, ie like - we live in hilbert space (all dimensional possibilities of all particles) as some sort of a mathematical attractor either in ephaptic field of the brain or in the brain firing patterns..
+I am re inventing hilbert space, ie like - we live in hilbert space (all dimensional possibilities of all particles Chatgpt wants to clarify that the dimensions are state dimensions) as some sort of a mathematical attractor either in ephaptic field of the brain or in the brain firing patterns..
 Experiencing - sliver = 3d + time universe and seeing the probability shadow of the actual near infinite multidimensional reality.. -- Antti